Llannelongue/website-lannelongue-group/team/index.md

 {% include section.html %}

+{%
+  include figure.html
+  image="images/team/2025_SSI selfie.jpeg"
+  caption="The Lannelongue group at the 2025 SSI conference in Scotland." width="100%"
+%}

+{% include section.html %}

 ## Alumni

 Gone but not forgotten.
-These are past group members who have moved on to new exciting roles but have all made lasting contributions to the science we do.
+These are past group members or affiliates who have moved on to new exciting roles but have all made lasting contributions to the science we do.

   {% include list.html data="members" component="portrait" filter="group == 'alumni'" style="small" %}